 Distillation, however, does not remove volatile chemicals like chloramines with the same effectiveness as reverse osmosis.
-Distilling water is a decent short-term solution (say, if you’re travelling and staying in a property that’s not yours) but reverse osmosis is the best long-term solution for pure drinking water at home.
+Distilling water is a decent short-term solution (say, if you’re traveling and staying in a property that’s not yours) but reverse osmosis is the best long-term solution for pure drinking water at home.

 The most accurate way to describe reverse osmosis water is filtered.
-Distilled water has been boiled and the condensation has been captured then turned back into water.
+Distilled water has been boiled and the condensation has been captured then turned back into the water.

 Uses For Distilled Water vs. Reverse Osmosis Water